Ian1017/Pizza-Order/README.md

 -  `code .` (for those who prefer to use Visual Studio Code as your text editor)

 ##Technologies Used

 HTML
 CSS
 Javascript

 ##known Bugs

 The delivery section is not yet functional.

 The system does not alert that someone has made a purchase.

 ##Support and contact details

-For any contribution or queries contact +254743209527
+For any contribution towards the project or queries contact +254743209527

 ##License info

 MIT License
 Permission is granted to anyone willing to copy or make any changes to the project.